Screenwriters Association: The Most Efficient Copyright Protection For Script Writers

-The Script Writers and lyricists need to understand that the written script and screenplay needs to be protected by way of copyright.
-It is also important to understand that the owner of copyright is not necessarily the originator of that idea, rather the one who gives concrete form to that idea for instance, writing a book or making a film or television etc. It doesn’t matter if the idea is original; copyright will only exist if one is the creator of the work and not merely the originator of that idea.
-Hence, this is where SWA comes into the picture to help in registering the script/lyrics before it is narrated to the producers, directors, production house etc. The registration of the scripts is not expensive and is advised in order to have a preventive measure; in case of a dispute relating to its ownership arises.
-Needless to say, the copyrights acquisition is automatic upon its creation and hence it is not a compulsory obligation to register your work in SWA, but in case of a dispute of ownership, the courts would consider the certificate of registration as the prima facie evidence.
+The Script Writers and lyricists need to understand that the written script and screenplay need to be protected by way of copyright.
+It is also important to understand that the owner of the copyright is not necessarily the originator of that idea, rather the one who gives concrete form to that idea, for instance, writing a book or making a film or television, etc. It doesn’t matter if the idea is original; copyright will only exist if one is the creator of the work and not merely the originator of that idea.
+Hence, this is where SWA comes into the picture to help in registering the script/lyrics before it is narrated to the producers, directors, production house, etc. The registration of the scripts is not expensive and is advised in order to have a preventive measure; in case of a dispute relating to its ownership arises.
+Needless to say, the acquisition of the copyright is automatic upon its creation and hence it is not a compulsory obligation to register your work in SWA, but in case of a dispute of ownership, the courts would consider the certificate of registration as the prima facie evidence.

-SWA has a better footing in providing assistance in case of a copyright infringement and contractual issues of its members work, than other methods of copyright protection, owing to its strong and dedicated dispute settlement committee.
-However, the DSC could only help in copyright infringement of the work that has been registered with SWA and on submission of adequate proof of such an infringement or theft.
-There are various rights of a screenwriter/lyricist such as a fair contract with the production houses, respectable remuneration as per Industry standards, freedom of speech, due recognition and appropriate royalties.
-The DSC helps its members in case of a breach to any of the rights mentioned above and also provides assistance in legal proceedings.
+SWA has a better footing in providing assistance in case of copyright infringement and contractual issues of its member’s work, than other methods of copyright protection, owing to its strong and dedicated dispute settlement committee.
+However, the DSC could only help in copyright infringement of the work that has been registered with SWA and on the submission of adequate proof of such infringement or theft.
+There are various rights of a screenwriter/lyricist such as a fair contract with the production houses, respectable remuneration as per Industry standards, freedom of speech, due recognition, and appropriate royalties.
+The DSC helps its members in case of a breach of any of the rights mentioned above and also provides assistance in legal proceedings.